Whether it is B2C or Freight, ship from Singapore to Malaysia easily and affordably with Janio.Learn more

 People like Liana are part of the majority-Muslim demographic found in Indonesia and Malaysia.
-In Indonesia alone, they have collectively spent US$ 218.8 billion across the Islamic economy in 2017.
-This market segment may be worth catering to if you are thinking about expanding your e-commerce business into Indonesia, but first, it helps to know who they are and what they are looking for.
+In Indonesia alone, they have collectively spent US$ 218.8 billion across the Islamic economy in 20173., and the Indonesian government launched a Halal Economy Masterplan that is looking to invest $18 million in a Halal Lifestyle District 4.
+This market segment may be worth catering to if you are thinking about expanding your eCommerce business into Indonesia, but first, it helps to know who they are and what they are looking for.

-What surprises market analysts is the fact that, according to Varkey’s study in 2017, 93% of young Indonesians believe that religion is important to happiness, far outreaching the global average of 45.3%.
-With the Muslim clothing market in Indonesia estimated to be worth $13.5 billion, the Islamic lifestyle is one that is increasingly celebrated in the country.
+What surprises market analysts is the fact that, according to Varkey’s study in 2017, 93% of young Indonesians6 believe that religion is important to happiness, far outreaching the global average of 45.3%.
+With the Muslim clothing market in Indonesia estimated to be worth $13.5 billion7, the Islamic lifestyle is one that is increasingly celebrated in the country.

-Thankfully, the modern Muslim trend doesn’t seem to be going away anytime soon, with more women like Diajeng Lestari pioneering their own fashion brands and defining Hijaber fashion in their own terms.
+Thankfully, the modern Muslim trend doesn’t seem to be going away anytime soon, with more women like Diajeng Lestari7 pioneering their own fashion brands and defining Hijaber fashion in their own terms.

-This movement empowers digitally savvy Muslim youths to make their own choices, which means there will be more sellers and influencers going into the e-commerce space to buy and sell goods that speak to their fashion-forwardness.
+This movement empowers digitally savvy Muslim youths to make their own choices, which means there will be more sellers and influencers going into the eCommerce space to buy, sell and deliver eCommerce products that speak to their fashion-forwardness.

 In our example, Liana came across the printed maxi dress from a merchant who sells Japanese brands online.
 Since the dress cannot be easily found in malls in Indonesia, it made sense for Liana to shop for the dress online rather than make her way through the Jakarta traffic jam where there’s a chance she won’t find what she’s looking for.

 Liana’s behaviour is part of a larger trend.
-In a country where 45.3% of its population have smartphones in 2018, the young Muslim population flocks to e-commerce sites to do their shopping.
+In a country where 45.3% of its population have smartphones in 201810, the young Muslim population flocks to eCommerce sites to do their shopping.
 Reasons like convenience and product availability drive Muslim millennials to shop online.

-On the other hand, there has been a strong preference for foreign brands such as Japanese ones among Indonesian Muslims, and e-commerce platforms are giving way for these brands to be bought and sold to Indonesians easily.
-J Walter Thompson reports that 48% of Indonesian millennial women describe Japanese brands as excellent with 29% preferring European brands, followed by 26% preferring Korean brands.
+On the other hand, there has been a strong preference for foreign brands such as Japanese ones among Indonesian Muslims, and eCommerce platforms are giving way for these brands to be bought and sold to Indonesians easily.
+J Walter Thompson reports that 48% of Indonesian millennial women describe Japanese brands as excellent12 with 29% preferring European brands, followed by 26% preferring Korean brands.

 If you’d like to find out more, you can see our article about what’s driving Indonesian buyers to shop online.